jja6522/3D-HumanPose-RepLearning/README.md

     python src/eval.py --action sampling
     ```

-- Reconstruction: Loads only autoencoder and VAE pre-trained for 50 epochs
+- Reconstruction: Loads only autoencoder and VAE pre-trained for 50 epochs (DLow does not do reconstruction)

     ```python
     python src/eval.py --action reconstruct